gitless-vcs/gitless/README.md

 ### Setting up the environment

-You can you can use debug-install.sh to set up the environment for rapidly trying out your changes.
-This will create symlinks to the python scripts in /usr/bin.
-After running this install script you can execute the gl commands by just typing 'gl', 'gl-track', 'gl-untrack' and so.
-You only need to execute this script once (unless you add some new command).
+You can you can do 'make debug-install' to set up the environment for rapidly trying out your changes.
+This will create a symlink to the 'gl' python script in /usr/local/bin.
+After running this install script you can execute the 'gl' commands by just typing 'gl'.
+You only need to execute this script once.

 ### General structure of the code